Janice H. Brown Pulmonary Rehabilitation

 People affected by chronic pulmonary disease know how hard it can be to perform their everyday activities.
 Just climbing the stairs, making the bed, working in the yard, or participating in family activities can leave you struggling to breathe and feeling helpless.
-If this sounds like you or someone you know, the Outpatient Pulmonary Program at New Hanover Regional Medical Center may be able to help.
+If this sounds like you or someone you know, the New Hanover Regional Medical Center Janice H. Brown Pulmonary Rehabilitation Program may be able to help.

-The New Hope Program is a multifaceted program designed to improve the quality of life for patients suffering with chronic bronchitis, emphysema, asthma, or other debilitating lung diseases.
+New Hanover Regional Medical Center's Pulmonary Rehabilitation Program is designed to improve the quality of life for patients suffering with chronic bronchitis, emphysema, asthma, or other debilitating lung diseases.
 Services are designed to help with:

 - Self-management of lung disease

 Janice H. Brown Pulmonary Rehabilitation is located in the new and beautifully-designed NHRMC Heart Center - Outpatient Services building on 1415 Physicians Drive in Wilmington, NC.
 Opened in June 2014, the building features a rehabilitation area on the third floor with a large gym and walking track for exercise.
 Monitoring is done by experienced therapists and clinicians who offer support and counseling throughout the program.

 The Pulmonary Program offers multiple sessions a day, five days a week.
 Participants usually come for a minimum of one hour, two to three days a week for up to ten weeks.
 Patients may continue in the program on a self-pay basis in order to maintain their health.

 - Lung anatomy and lung disease